stat400-csu/stat400-csu.github.io/homeworks/hw-6/README.md

     b.
 Compare your estimates with the output from the `R` function `pnorm()` for $x = 0.5, 1, 2, 3$.
 Summarise your findings comparing the performance of the methods.
     c.
 For each method, compute an estimate of the variance of your Monte Carlo estimate of $\Phi(2)$.
 Summarise your findings.
     d.
 For each method, compute a $95\%$ confidence interval for $\Phi(2)$.
 Summarise your findings.
 Which CI is narrower and why does that matter?

+Turn in in a pdf of your homework to canvas.
+Your .Rmd file on rstudio.cloud will also be used in grading, so be sure they are identical and reproducible.